There are a lot of good time trackers on the market. So why make another one? Because all the other trackers charge per

 But here was something we created ourselves, that we owned 100%, and that was actually useful.
 How can you not be proud and share it with the world?
 So we decided to share Clockify and let other teams like ours use it for free.

-After all, there wasn’t anything on the market that teams like ours could use without paying hundreds of dollars and we wanted to fix that.
+After all, there wasn’t anything on the market that bigger teams could use without paying hundreds of dollars and we wanted to fix that.

 Future of Clockify

 Clockify was not the first product we created, but it’s the first one that was met with such a good reception.
 Positive feedback has this strange effect that it makes you start dreaming about things – and that’s just what we did.

 Once we noticed how many people need it, we set aside a few people to work on improving Clockify full time, while keeping it 100% free forever.